SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 *Now, need to examine the private instance.*

-## Access the Private Instance (the Database Server):
+## Accessing the Private Instance
 *The private one does not have an IP address to connect to, since it's private*

-Note that the two instances have two separate security groups, and so, by default, the security groups do not allow access to each other.
-So, if you try to SSH into the instance that is private (the DBServer), via the instance that is public (the WebServer), it's not going to work.
+Note that *the two instances have two separate security groups, and so, by default, the security groups do not allow access to each other.* So, if you try to SSH into the instance that is private (the DBServer), via the instance that is public (the WebServer), it's not going to work.

-### Solution: Create another Security Group within the Default VPC for the database server
+Solution: Create another Security Group for the private instance that will allow for communication from the public subnet.
-* *It's also helpful to have a security group for the private instance, anyway, since it is going to be a database server :)*
+* *It's helpful to have a security group for the private instance, anyway, since it is going to be something like a database server :)*

 Go to EC2.